Quincy Jones, music titan who worked with everyone from Frank Sinatra to Michael Jackson, dies at 91

 Jones' publicist, Arnold Robinson, says he died Sunday night at his home in the Bel Air section of Los Angeles, surrounded by his family.
 Jones was to have received an honorary Academy Award later this month.

-Jones rose from running with gangs on the South Side of Chicago to the very heights of show business, becoming one of the first Black executives to thrive in Hollywood and amassing an extraordinary musical catalog that includes some of the richest moments of American rhythm and song.
-For years, it was unlikely to find a music lover who did not own at least one record with his name on it, or a leader in the entertainment industry and beyond who did not have some connection to him.
+Jones rose from running with gangs on the South Side of Chicago to the very heights of show business, becoming one of the first Black executives to thrive in Hollywood and leaving behind a vast musical catalog that includes some of the richest moments of American song and rhythm.
+Over the past half century, it was hard to find a music lover who did not own at least one record with Jones' name on it or someone in the music, television or movie industries who did not have some connection to him.

 Jones kept company with presidents and foreign leaders, movie stars and musicians, philanthropists and business leaders.
-He toured with Count Basie and Lionel Hampton, arranged records for Sinatra and Ella Fitzgerald, composed the soundtracks for "Roots" and "In the Heat of the Night," organized President Bill Clinton's first inaugural celebration and oversaw the all-star recording of ''We Are the World,'' the 1985 charity record for famine relief in Africa.
+He toured with Count Basie and Lionel Hampton, arranged records for Sinatra and Ella Fitzgerald, composed the soundtracks for ''Roots'' and ''In the Heat of the Night,'' organized President Clinton's first inaugural celebration and oversaw the all-star recording of ''We Are the World.''

-Lionel Richie, who co-wrote ''We Are the World" and was among the featured singers, would call Jones ''the master orchestrator.''

-In a career which began when records were still played on platters turning at 78 rpm, top honors likely go to his productions with Jackson: ''Off the Wall,'' ''Thriller'' and ''Bad'' were albums near-universal in their style and appeal.
-Jones' versatility and imagination helped set off the explosive talents of Jackson as he transformed from child star to the ''King of Pop.''
-On such classic tracks as ''Billie Jean'' and ''Don't Stop ‘Til You Get Enough,'' Jones and Jackson fashioned a global soundscape out of disco, funk, rock, pop, R&B and jazz and African chants.
-For ''Thriller,'' some of the most memorable touches originated with Jones, who recruited Eddie Van Halen for a guitar solo on the genre-fusing ''Beat It'' and brought in Vincent Price for a ghoulish voiceover on the title track.
+In a career that began when records were still played on vinyl at 78 rpm, singling out any work seems unfair.
+But honors likely go to his productions with Jackson on ''Off the Wall,'' ''Thriller'' and ''Bad,'' albums universal in their style and appeal.
+Jones' versatility and imagination fit perfectly with the bursting talents of Jackson as he sensationally transformed from child star to the ''King of Pop.''
+On such classic tracks as ''Billie Jean'' and ''Wanna Be Startin' Somethin','' Jones and Jackson drew upon disco, funk, rock, pop, R&B and jazz and African chants.
+For ''Thriller,'' some of the most memorable touches originated with Jones, who recruited Eddie Van Halen for a guitar solo on the genre-defying ''Beat It'' and brought in Vincent Price for a ghoulish voiceover on the title track.

-''Thriller'' sold more than 20 million copies in 1983 alone and has contended with the Eagles' ''Greatest Hits 1971-1975'' among others as the best-selling album of all time.
+''Thriller'' sold more than 20 million copies in 1983 alone, helped Jackson become the first major Black artist to have a video played on MTV and influenced countless performers.

-''If an album doesn't do well, everyone says ‘it was the producers fault'; so if it does well, it should be your ‘fault,' too,'' Jones said in an interview with the Library of Congress in 2016. ''The tracks don't just all of a sudden appear.
-The producer has to have the skill, experience and ability to guide the vision to completion.''
+''Michael had the look and the voice, and I had every sound you can think of,'' Jones would explain.

-The list of his honors and awards fills 18 pages in his 2001 autobiography ''Q'', including 27 Grammys at the time (now 28), an honorary Academy Award (now two) and an Emmy for ''Roots.''
-He also received France's Legion d'Honneur, the Rudolph Valentino Award from the Republic of Italy and a Kennedy Center tribute for his contributions to American culture.
-He was the subject of a 1990 documentary, ''Listen Up: The Lives of Quincy Jones'' and a 2018 film by daughter Rashida Jones.
-His memoir made him a best-selling author.
+The list of his honors and awards fills 18 pages in his 2001 autobiography ''Q'': 28 Grammys (out of 80 nominations), an honorary Academy Award and an Emmy for ''Roots.''
+He also received France's Legion d'Honneur and the Rudolph Valentino Award from the Republic of Italy.
+In 2001, Jones was named a Kennedy Center Honoree for his contributions to American culture.
+He was the subject of a 1990 documentary, ''Listen Up: The Lives of Quincy Jones,'' and his memoir made him a bestselling author.

-''They nailed my hand to a fence with a switchblade, man,'' he told the AP in 2018, showing a scar from his childhood.

-Music saved him.
+''Despite all the Grammys and the special awards and testimonials that maturity bestows, it will always be the values you carry within yourself — of work, love, and integrity — that carry the greatest worth, because these are what get you through with your dreams intact, your heart held firm and your spirit ready for another day,'' he wrote in his book.

+Music was his passion, and, almost literally, his salvation.
 As a boy, he learned that a Chicago neighbor owned a piano and he soon played it constantly himself.
 His father moved to Washington state when Quincy was 10 and his world changed at a neighborhood recreation center.
 Jones and some friends had broken into the kitchen and helped themselves to lemon meringue pie when Jones noticed a small room nearby with a stage.
 On the stage was a piano.

 ''I went up there, paused, stared, and then tinkled on it for a moment,'' he wrote in his autobiography. ''That's where I began to find peace.
 I was 11.
 I knew this was it for me.
 Forever.''